NoahWenzel/The_Load_Class/README.md

 ## Purpose:
 This activity works with current topics and pulls together many of the programming concepts learned throughout the course.
-We will be using, pointers, dynamic memory allocation, inheritance, and polymorphism.
+Here I will be using, pointers, dynamic memory allocation, inheritance, and polymorphism.
 These are new topics learned in this unit.
 We will also be working with classes,containers, file I/O, formatting